Bringing Vintage Aircraft to Life since 2010

 17th August 1940

-On the day that Liverpool suffers its first bombing raid the Air Ministry orders that airfields in occupied Europe where the Luftwaffe are attacking from come under heavier attacks from Bomber Command.
+The Air Ministry orders that airfields in occupied Europe, where the Luftwaffe are attacking from, come under heavier attack from Bomber Command.

-American pilot Billy Fiske, of No. 601 Squadron, dies at the age of 29, as a result of injuries received the previous day when landing his damaged Hurricane at RAF Tangmere.
+American pilot Billy Fiske, 29, of No. 601 Squadron, dies as a result of injuries received the previous day when landing his damaged Hurricane Mk I (P3358) at RAF Tangmere.

 In an attempt to weaken Britain, Hitler orders a total blockade.

-No. 1 (Fighter) Squadron, Royal Canadian Air Force, based at RAF Northolt and equipped with Hawker Hurricane Mk Is, becomes the first operational Canadian squadron in the Royal Air Force.
+No. 1 (Fighter) Squadron, Royal Canadian Air Force, based at RAF Northolt and equipped with Hurricanes, becomes the first operational Canadian squadron in the RAF.

 Daily losses